wp-plugins/facebook-feed-grabber/readme.txt

 4. Set your default page id. (optional).
 5. Place `<?php fb_feed( $feed_id (optional), $args (optional)  ); ?>` in your templates.
 If you did not set a default page id then you must pass the $feed_id to the function.

-The arguments for fb_feed are as follows.
-* $feed_id (optional) Default: NULL ~ The id of the Facebook page who's feed you want to display.
-When set to null it retrieves the feed id set on the options page.
-If no feed_id is set in the options and you didn't pass it as a parameter then fb_feed() returns FALSE.
-* $args (optional) Default: NULL ~ An array of arguments.

-The arguments that can be passed through $args are as follows.
-* 'echo' => true // boolean ~ Echos the results when true else it returns the results.
-* 'container' => 'div' // string ~ The element to wrap the feed items in.
-If NULL then no container is used.
-* 'container_id' => 'fb-feed' // string ~ The id of the container element.
-* 'container_class' => 'fb-feed' // string ~ The class of the container element.
-* 'limit' => $options['limit'] // boolean ~ Defaults to value of "Limit to Posts From Feed" on the plugins options page.
-* 'maxitems' => $options['num_entries'] // int|string ~ Defaults to value of "Number of Entries" on the options page.
-* 'show_title' => true // boolean ~ Whether to show the Facebook page title before the feed.

 == Frequently Asked Questions ==

 = How do I get a Facebook App Id & Secret? =